stablexbt/stablexbt/README.md

   **Stablecoin 4tw** 🚀

   Building the rails for the future of money at **[rem.money](https://rem.money)**
-  Clearing house + stablecoin infrastructure for banks & businesses
+  Agentic payments + stablecoin infrastructure for banks & businesses

   <br/>